- Online Programs

 Glenn Beamer, PhD

-Dr. Glenn Beamer is an Associate Professor in the Department of Health Policy and Public Health.
+Dr. Glenn Beamer is Associate Professor of Health Policy and Public Health.
 Dr. Beamer’s research interests include health policy issues related to children and community health politics.
 He has written articles for numerous scholarly journals, including the Journal of Health Politics, Policy, and Law, Policy Studies Journal, State Politics & Policy Quarterly, Labor History, and the Review of Policy Research.
 His first book, Creative Politics: Taxes and Public Goods in a Federal System, was published by the University of Michigan Press.
 Prior to coming to University of the Sciences, Dr. Beamer was director of the Margaret Chase Smith Policy Center at the University of Maine, served as assistant professor of public policy at Rutgers University and as an assistant professor in the Departments of Politics and Health Evaluation Sciences at the University of Virginia.
 He earned a BA from the College of William & Mary and a MA and PhD in political science from the University of Michigan.

 Julie Becker, PhD, MPH

-Dr. Julie Becker is Assistant Professor of Health Policy & Public Health and Program Director for the MPH Program.
+Dr. Julie Becker is Assistant Professor of Health Policy & Public Health and Program Director for the Public Health Program.
 She is a specialist in environmental health and has taught in many public health and nursing programs throughout the region.
 Her research interests include pharmaceuticals in the environment and evaluations of community-based participatory research efforts, with publications in both areas as well as other public health issues including youth violence prevention.
 Dr. Becker has established three non-profits and is still affiliated with the award winning, Women's Health and Environmental Network, (WHEN) which champions our health through environmental action.
 Prior to joining USciences, she was the founder of a public health consulting firm, specializing in evaluation and assessment, with the emphasis of “putting research into practice” by using the tenets of community-based participatory research (CBPR).
 Dr. Becker is spearheading the Philadelphia Partnership for Pharmaceutical Pollution Prevention (P5), a collaborative group of federal, state, and local governments, non-profits, and academics that utilize research to develop better practices in pharmaceutical waste management.
 She is currently developing international efforts on reducing and mitigating pharmaceutical waste.
 She completed a fellowship with the CDC Environmental Public Health Leadership Institute.

 Amy B. Jessop, PhD, MPH